jessikarwang/DH150-JessikaWang/Assignment08/README.md

-# Garden Social App
+# Garden Social Site
 #### DH150: UX+UI, by Jessika Wang

 ## Introduction
-This project, gardenfriends.org, seeks to provide informational resources and build an online community within garden-lovers of all expertise levels.
+Gardenfriends.org seeks to provide informational resources and build an online community within garden-lovers of all expertise levels.
 The target personas are those in the garden community who wish to expand an individual love for plants online to share and learn with others.
 Based on user research, a resource with informational videos and an online platform to converse and share pictures with others would add value to the ways the garden community connect with each other.

-## Clear design statement
+## Design Statement
 My project hopes to support middle-aged women with a community that understands their hobbies and helps them grow as people, especially during a time of isolation.
-For many people, gardening is a form of therapy and gives them a sense of serenity when spending time with their plants.
-We can understand these motivations better in order to further advance the therapeutic aspects of gardening, while providing a bond over the love of plants.
-The project also hopes to enable gardeners to share their proudest plant growths and help one another become better gardeners.

-Though there are resources about gardening found online and opportunities to join planting communities, I want to be able to mesh the two well, after understanding the user and their motivations behind their love for gardening.
+For many people, gardening is a form of therapy that gives them a sense of serenity when spending time with their plants.
+Through the understanding of these motivations, we can further advance the therapeutic aspects of gardening, while providing a bond over the love of plants.
+The project also hopes to enable gardeners to share their proudest plant collections and help one another become better gardeners.
+Though there are resources about gardening found online and opportunities to join planting communities, I want to mesh the two successfully online, after understanding the user and their motivations behind their love for gardening.

 ## Competitor analysis: Heuristic Evaluation
 Garden.org is a website that provides both beginner and avid gardners with resources to connect with one another and gather useful gardening tips.
 There are many articles and useful information available about all different kinds of plants.